 Coastguard communicates with members predominantly via email and post.
 All memberships must be registered against a New Zealand postal address, and have an valid email address.
 It is the member’s responsibility to keep these contact details stored against their membership up-to-date to enable effective membership and incident communications.

 Membership Product Types

 Vessel Membership covers a vessel that is detailed against the membership and any person on that vessel at the time of the incident.
-Corporate vessels such as fishing charters are only able to hold a vessel membership.
-Coastguard reserves the right to charge a callout fee to corporate vessels if they are found to hold an Individual Membership only and are operating as a corporate vessel at the time assistance is requested.
+Commercial vessels such as fishing charters, ferries or fishing boats are only covered by a vessel membership.
+Coastguard reserves the right to charge a callout fee to commercial vessels if they are found to hold an Individual Membership only and are operating as a commercial vessel at the time assistance is requested.
 Vessel Membership is non-refundable, relates to the vessel not the person, and is only transferable to another vessel owned by the member.